 Living communally means caring for each other.
 The team leading the retreat are volunteers who are on retreat as well; they are not paid staff.
 So we ask you to help out with simple chores – washing up and chopping vegetables.
 A team member will oversee these daily tasks.
 Working together is a good way of getting to know each other, and it also helps us keep the cost of retreats to a minimum.

 Our retreats are known for being friendly and harmonious; we ask retreatants to cooperate with each other and to refrain from harsh speech or anti-social behaviour.

-Our food on the retreat will be vegetarian.
+Our food on the retreat will be vegetarian (with vegan option) or vegan.
 If you need a special diet for medical reasons then we need to be notified as soon as possible and at least one week before the retreat starts.

 Your welfare on retreat

 For welfare and safety reasons please let us know if you have any disabilities or serious health problems such as diabetes or epilepsy, or any clinical mental health problems – particularly if you are on medication.
 No pets are allowed on the retreat.
 The retreat centre is a non-smoking venue.